haticedikmn/haticedikmn/README.md

 ### AWS Cloud Technical Bootcamp Participant at VBO | Machine Learning Summer Camp at Miuul
 <br />

-> I'm Hatice, :woman_technologist: <br>
+> I'm Hatice, 👩‍💻
 I am a 4th year computer engineering student.
-I am interested in Data Analytics field.
-I have successfully completed the Miuul Summer Camp and have knowledge of Python Programming for Science, Feature Engineering, Machine Learning.
-At the same time, I am learning the AWS system and trying to improve myself in the field of cloud systems.
+I am interested in the field of Data Analytics.
+I have successfully completed Miuul Summer Camp and have knowledge of <strong> Python Programming for Science, Feature Engineering, Machine Learning <strong>.
+At the same time, I am learning the AWS system and trying to improve myself in the field of cloud systems. <strong> Linux ,Network ,Amazon Web Services </strong> in My Skills
 <br />